qossmic/deptrac/docs/debugging.md

 # Debugging

-Deptrac provides a series of debug commands that help you identify issues in your depfile.
+Deptrac provides a series of debug commands that help you identify issues in your config files.
 All commands output one issue per line and can therefore be easily combined with other tools like `wc` or `grep`.

 ## `debug:layer`